ICONgroupCWC/Demo.Percom23/README.md

 # Codesign of Edge Intelligence and Automated Guided Vehicle Control

-This is a demonstration of a semi-autonomous transportation task.
+This is a demonstration of a semi-autonomous transportation task aided by edge intelligence.
-- An automated guided vehicle (AGV) equipped with a robotic arm needs to -- pick and object from a source point,
+- An automated guided vehicle (AGV) equipped with a robotic arm needs to
+ - Pick an object from a source point,
- -- follow a path defined by black stripes, and
+ - Follow a path defined by black stripes, and
- -- drop the object at a specific drop-point in one of four destinations implicitly defined by a human operator.
+ - Drop the object at a specific drop-point in one of four destinations implicitly defined by a human operator.

-- Human operator defines the destination and exact drop point (delivery information) by placing an irregular black surface inside a destination.
+- Human operator defines the destination and exact drop point (delivery information) by placing an irregular black shape inside a destination.
- -- Irregular shape is referred to as custom drop area -- The exact drop-point is the center of the custom drop area, which is defined as the center of the largest circle that is placed inside the custom drop area.
+ - Irregular shape is referred to as custom drop area
+ - The exact drop-point is the center of the custom drop area, which is defined as the center of the largest circle that is placed inside the custom drop area.

 - At the source point, AGV request the delivery information from an edge server.
-Then, edge server uses a remote camera to obtain the top view of all destinations.
+Then, edge server uses a remote camera to obtain the bird's eye view of all destinations.
 The intelligence at the edge server
- -- extracts the delivery information from the camera image and -- shares it with the AGV.
+ - Extracts the delivery information from the camera image and
+ - Shares it with the AGV.

+## System Architecture

+The system architecture of this demonstration comprises of hardware, software and a robot platform.

-## Components
+## Hardware

 This are the hardware components used in the system:
 - Jetank powered by Nvidia Jetson nano developer module with 16GB eMMC and 4GB RAM